|

 in the heart of the reservation.
 I learned much about discrimination

-and diversity, balance and beauty, listening and learning itself.
+and diversity, balance and beauty, listening and learning.

 I gave my valedictory speech in Navajo and left for college set